State Quarto 2026: Where the Platform Stands Today

 Your site gets automatic navigation, table of contents, search functionality, and responsive design.
 You can publish directly to GitHub Pages with quarto publish gh-pages.

 Writing a technical book?
 Quarto has dedicated book support that handles chapter numbering, cross-references, index generation, and multiple output formats (PDF, HTML, ePub).
-The Quarto documentation itself is written in Quarto, which is a testament to its capabilities for large documents.
+The Quarto documentation itself is written in Quarto, which shows it handles large documents well for large documents.

 What truly sets Quarto apart is the growing ecosystem.
 Quarto Pub offers free hosting, Posit Cloud provides full browser-based support, RStudio has native Quarto integration, and VS Code offers an excellent Quarto extension with preview, autocomplete, and debugging.
 JupyterLab also handles Quarto documents naturally.